Adelaide Street Circuit: Circuit

-Dequetteville Terrace

 The Dequetteville Terrace straight (named after Jack Brabham for Formula One and Peter Brock for the Adelaide 500) was a 900 m stretch where the over 1000 bhp Formula One cars in the turbo era (1985–88) were reaching speeds in excess of 200 mph making Adelaide easily the fastest street circuit of the time as the only others were the much tighter Monaco, Detroit and Phoenix circuits.
 The short form of the track rejoins Brabham Straight two-thirds of the way down, so the 640 m long Bartels Road straight is longest on that layout.
 In 2007 this section of track was renamed Brock Straight after touring car driver Peter Brock.